bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am actively pursuing collaborations with industry.

 I am a good man.
 If you are interested in me, pls drop an email to bohan dot zhuang at gmail dot com

+I don't care what you think about me.
+I don't think about you at all.